HelmyBlub/chatSim/tasks.md

 Tasks:
-- change: panning should not wait for timer if moved to far
 - instead of switching jobs use house storage capacity for gatherer job
     - food gatherer
-        - store food at home
-        - if even home storage high, switch to food market
+        - if all inventorys full, switch to a selling job for highest inventory item
     - food market
         - if out of food.
 Try stocking up from home
     - wood gatherer